-The Rainbow Bridge—also more formally known as the Long Beach Seaside Way Pedestrian Bridge—is most succinctly described as a custom bridge built on a Caltrans budget.
+The Rainbow Bridge—more formally known as the Long Beach Seaside Way Pedestrian Bridge—can most succinctly be described as a custom bridge built on a Caltrans budget.

 When the City of Long Beach1 first set out to build this link, they had a very rudimentary, elevated sidewalk in mind.
 The goal of the new bridge was simple: offer a public connection between two banner venues, the convention center and the performing arts center.
 As it was, moving between the two destinations required climbing several flights of stairs and traversing a stretch of road dominated by loading docks and HVAC equipment—hardly the highlight of an elegant affair.

 Despite the limited amount of money allocated to this project, we knew the bridge needed to be an experience, not just a concrete traverse.
 We decided to get creative with a Caltrans template to create an open, urban amenity that would not just remedy the circulation between the two centers but provide the city with a new public meeting place and a distinct architectural marker.